ncachanosky/econ-lecture-notes/content/econometrics/Lecture 02/Section 1.md

 <!-- FOOTNOTES -->
 [^1]: Of course, the regressors may also be stochastic variables.
 However, a regression **assumes** they are deterministic.

+[^2]: A more precise exposition of the *error* and *residual* would be in conditional terms.
+For instance, the average mileage (mpg) of a car conditional on having a specific weight.
+Cars with different weights will have a random distribution of different mileage around their mean.
+The error term would be $Y_i - E[Y|x_i]$.